 I have everything I need: iPhone, iPad, and a Mac laptop.
-Trading through them, I always have something to write on even when I’m supposed to be doing something else.
+Trading between them, I always have something to write on even when I’m supposed to do something else.
 Nothing can stop me from writing.

 Writing isn’t something I can clock out of.
 There’s no specific time to sit down and write the perfect draft.
-It’s a process, a daily process, that spins around in my head all day long.
+It’s a process—a daily process—that spins around in my head all day long.